asleep-cult/typethon/README.md

 it might not permit inheritance, exceptions will be handled differently, and there will probably be Rust-style traits.

+#### Progress
+* The pasrser has been completely implemented for regular Python code with special syntax for annotations and type parameters
+* Type checking has been implemented for most statements and expressions

+##### To-Do
+* Rewrite the parser to be more efficient and remove unused Python syntax
+* Create tests for the parser and type analyzer
+* Implement constraints for type parameters and the rest of type analysis
+* Decide on mutable/constant and reference semantics
+* Implement the compiler backend

 Here is what I've decided on so far:
 ```py
 # Parametric polymorphism is achieved through the use of |T|